ExxEss/Wason/README.md

 # Wason
-An simple home-made  instant messenger
+An simple home-made  instant messenger.
 More functionalities will be added.